TiE23/scribe-srt-splitter/README.md

 - **Simple Drag & Drop Interface**: Upload your Scribe JSON files with a simple drag and drop
 - **Visual Editing**: Click on words to add formatting:
-  - Single-click to add a new line
+  - First click: add a new line
-  - Double-click to create a new subtitle card
+  - Second click: create a new subtitle card
-  - Right-click to remove formatting
+  - Third click: to remove formatting
 - **Live Preview**: See how your subtitles will look in real-time as you edit
-- **Smart Timing**: Automatically handles pauses in speech to ensure subtitles appear at the right time
+- **Smart Trimming**: Automatically trims overly-long pauses to prevent subtitles from appearing too early or lingering too long
 - **Project Saving**: Save your work as project files to continue editing later
-- **SRT Export**: Generate industry-standard SRT files ready for use in video editing software
+- **SRT Export**: Generate SRT files ready for use in video or subtitle editing software
+- **Persistent Settings**: Modify behavior of the app with persistent settings

 ## How to Use
+⭐️ Hosted as a GitHub Page at [tie23.github.io/scribe-srt-splitter](https://tie23.github.io/scribe-srt-splitter/)

 1. **Upload a Transcript**: Drag and drop your Scribe JSON file onto the upload area
 2. **Format Your Subtitles**:
    - Click a word to add a line break after it (highlighted in green)
-   - Double-click a word to start a new subtitle card after it (highlighted in purple)
+   - Click a word again to start a new subtitle card after it (highlighted in purple)
-   - Right-click a word to remove any formatting
+   - Click a word a third time to remove any formatting
 3. **Review in Preview**: Check the preview panel to see how your subtitles will look
 4. **Export Your Work**:
-   - Click "Export JSON" to save your project for later editing
+   - Click "Save JSON" to save your project for later editing (just upload again)
    - Click "Export SRT" to generate the final subtitle file

 ## Technical Details